 Green Star currently addresses waste minimisation in certain credits which incentivise projects to design, construct and operate in ways that promote waste management best practice.
 These credits are:

 The relevant credits aim to encourage and reward management practices that minimise the amount of construction and demolition waste from base building and/or interior fitout works that is disposed to landfill.

 To address this, the credit requires the use of waste contractors and waste processing facilities that have been independently verified for compliance with minimum standards of reporting.
-The introduction of such compliance standards and checks aims to ensure contractors and facilities are operating with environmentally responsible due diligence on behalf of Green Star projects.
+The use of such compliance standards and checks aims to ensure contractors and facilities operate with environmentally responsible due diligence on behalf of Green Star projects.

-In April 2012, the GBCA invited waste contractors, resource recovery facility operators, waste policy and regulatory specialists, waste auditors, and Green Star Accredited Professionals (GSAPs) experienced in applying the ‘Waste Management’ credit, to participate in the Green Star Construction and Waste Reference Group (CDWRG).
-The CDWRG was responsible for providing expert advice and contributing to the development of a Construction and Demolition Waste Management in Green Star Discussion Paper, which will seek wider industry feedback on the development of the new Green Star ‘Construction and Demolition Waste’ credit.
+In April 2012, the GBCA invited waste contractors, resource recovery facility operators, waste policy and regulatory specialists, waste auditors, and Green Star Accredited Professionals (GSAPs) experienced in applying the Waste Management credit, to participate in the Green Star Construction and Waste Reference Group (CDWRG).
+The CDWRG was responsible for providing expert advice and contributing to the development of a discussion paper, Construction and Demolition Waste Management in Green Star, which sought wider industry feedback on the development of the Green Star Construction and Demolition Waste credit.
 The CDWRG provided feedback on the draft discussion paper ahead of its public release in 2013.
 The CDWRG included representatives from 46 organisations, including 24 GBCA member companies.
 Effort was taken by the GBCA to involve participants from all Australian states and territories.
 A list of the CDWRG representatives is available here.